kevinczhou/kevinczhou.github.io/_pages/research.md

 - [Diffraction tomography with a deep image prior](#diffraction-tomography-with-a-deep-image-prior)

 ## High-speed 4D fluorescence light field tomography of whole freely moving organisms
-We developed a Fourier light field system that can capture synchronized video from perspectives spanning 2pi steradians across 10s of cubic mms, enabling multimodal volumetric video at up to 120 fps.
+We developed a new technique, (<ins>R</ins>eflective <ins>F</ins>ourier <ins>L</ins>ight field <ins>C</ins>omputed <ins>T</ins>ompography (ReFLeCT), which can capture synchronized video from perspectives spanning 2π steradians across 10s of cubic mm volumes of view, enabling multimodal volumetric video at up to 120 fps.
+While existing volumetric imaging approaches applied to model organisms such as zebrafish and *Drosophila* larvae require immobilization, ReFLeCT's high spatiotemporal throughput enables 4D imaging as the organisms are freely moving!

 Sample multi-view video acquisition of a *Drosophila* larva:
 <center>